Wildlife (Jungle) Safari in Nepal

 Shuklaphanta Wildlife Reserve

-Shuklaphanta Wildlife Reserve is a perfect destination for the wildlife safari in Nepal, which is home to the world's largest growling grasses, rhinoceros, wild pigs and many more wild animals.
+Shuklaphanta Wildlife Reserve is a perfect destination for a wildlife safari in Nepal.
+This is home to the world's largest growing grasses, rhinoceros, wild pigs, and many more wild animals.

-Extending to 305 sq kilometres in the Far-Western Region of Nepal, this reserve was made in 1976 and was the hunting reserve of the kings.
-It has been declared a wildlife sanctuary to protect a large number of swamp deer populations in Asia as well as numerous species.
+Extending to 305 square kilometres in the Far-Western Region of Nepal.
+This reserve was made in 1976 and was the hunting reserve of the kings.
+It has been declared a wildlife sanctuary to protect a large number of swamp deer populations in Asia, as well as numerous species.

-The reserve provides an environmental adventure that gives a first-hand taste of the real deal by touring the majestic reserve.
+The reserve provides an environmental adventure.
+You can get a first-hand taste of the wildlife by touring the majestic reserve.

 Safari in the Park